Overview

 Navigate to the Application Root:

-with the actual path to your project folder. -
+path/to/privacy-servicewith the actual path to your project folder. -

 Open the Anaconda PowerShell Prompt: Open the Prompt by going to start menu and search for Anaconda PowerShell Prompt and run next steps in that prompt.